OSC/keycloak-theme/README.md

 - Code licensed under MIT License
 - Brand icons are not.
 All OSC and AweSim brand icons are trademarks of OSC.
   These icons should only be used to represent OSC.
+GoFly brand icons are trademarks of GoFly Prize, LLC.
+  These icons should only be used to represent GoFly Prize, LLC.
   Please do not use brand logos for any purpose except to represent that particular brand or service.